-I graduated in Psychology at University Jaume I (Castellón, Spain).
-I got my MSc in Clinical Psychology, Health and Neuropsychology and my PhD in Behavioural Neuroscience at the same university supervided by Prof. Merce Correa.
-During my PhD I also worked during 6 months at University of Connecticut (UCONN) where I completed some of my studies.
-My research was focused on the study of the role of dopamine and the effect of physical exercise on anergia or lack of motivation in animal models.
+I graduated in Psychology at University Jaume I (Castellón, Spain) in 2010/11.
+After getting my MSc in Clinical Psychology, Health and neuropcyhology at the same university, I got my PhD in Behavioral Neuroscience/Psychology.
+During my PhD, my research was focused on the study of the role of dopamine and the effect of physical exercise on anergia or lack of motivation in animal models as a symptom of depresion.
 I was also involved in drug addiction studies focused on understanding how the combination of drugs (e.g.alcohol and caffeine) interact in the brain and affect behaviour.

 |Role||Start date||End date||Funding source|